Keats/jsonwebtoken/README.md

 use jwt::{encode, decode, Header, Algorithm};
 ```

+Look at the examples directory for 2 examples: a basic one and one with a custom
+header.

 ### Encoding
 ```rust
 let token = encode(Header::default(), &my_claims, "secret".as_ref()).unwrap();
 ```
-In that example, `my_claims` is an instance of the Claims struct.
-The struct you are using for your claims should derive `RustcEncodable` and `RustcDecodable`.
+In that example, `my_claims` is an instance of a Claims struct that derives `RustcEncodable` and `RustcDecodable`.
 The default algorithm is HS256.
 Look at custom headers section to see how to change that.

 ### Decoding
 ```rust